santi224m/Data-Structures/Data-Structures-Notes/Trees.md

  2. Once you reach the end of the correct branch, where a node doesn't contain a child, you add the node to the end of that branch

 ## Deleting an item from a binary search tree
+* The first step in deleting an item is to find the item you want to delete using the search method above
+### Case 1: The node you want to delete is a leaf
+* In this case you just delete the node
+### Case 2: The node you are deleting has one child
+* Connect the child of the node that you want to delete to the parent of the node you want to delete
+### Case 3: The node you want to delete has two children
+* Pick either the left or right node and do the following.
+In this example, I will choose the right node of the item being deleted
+* Get the right node's leftmost descendent by following the left until you encounter a left node that doesn't have a left child
+* Remove this leftmost descendent and replace it with its right child if it has one
+* This leftmost descendent will take the place of the node being removed.
+You only need to copy the value of the leftmost descendent to the node being replaced instead of having to manipulate pointers
+#### Case 1 of two children case: The successor is the right child of the node being deleted
+* Move the right child of the node being deleted into the position of the node being deleted
+* Connect the deleted node's left child to the new node.
+  * We can do this because the new node has no left child.
+We know this because we replace the node being deleted with its right child's leftmost node.
+If the right child is replacing the node being deleted, then it must mean that it has no leftmost node
+#### Case 2 of two children case: The successor isn't the right child of the node being deleted
+* Replace the contents of the node to be deleted with the successors contents
+* Replace the successor with its right subtree.
+  * There is no left subtree because the successor was the leftmost node in its branch